rodrigosapedroso/course_projects/README.md

 # Course Projects

-A collection of all my Python programming projects and solutions from online courses, showcasing my progress and skills in different areas of software development.
+A collection of all my programming projects and solutions from online courses, showcasing my progress and skills in different areas of software development.

 ---